Marcus Samuelsson

 Thanks to the national attention she earned during the fifth season of Top Chef and as host of The Chew, Carla Hall might be the most visible Black chef in America.
 She celebrates “cooking with love” or preparing food from your soul to nourish the soul of others.
 The Nashville native fell in love with food while modeling in Europe and decided to become a chef, blending classic French technique and Southern influence.

-Her book Carla Hall’s Soul Food is one of our go-to’s for Southern cuisine.
+Her book Carla Hall’s Soul Food is one of our favorite regional cookbooks of all time.

 Leah Chase